jcorporation/myMPD/docs/090-security.md

 - The webserver limits the number of connections and request sizes.
 - The C backend is compiled with hardening flags and is regularly checked with static code analyzers.
 - The debug and development builds are linked with libasan to detect memory errors.
-- myMPD uses a fork of [Simple Dynamic Strings](https://github.com/jcorporation/sds) to avoid error prone c string handling functions.
+- myMPD uses a fork of [Simple Dynamic Strings](https://github.com/jcorporation/sds) to avoid error prone C string handling functions.
 - Files are served with a strict [Content Security](https://developer.mozilla.org/en-US/docs/Web/HTTP/CSP) and [Trusted Types](https://developer.mozilla.org/en-US/docs/Web/API/Trusted_Types_API) Policy to prevent XSS attacks.
-- The javascript frontend avoids parsing of strings to dom nodes.
+- The JavaScript frontend avoids parsing of strings to DOM nodes.
 - All included dependencies are updated regularly.

 ## Reporting